jeremydou1113/kookoat/README.md

 # Kookoat.com, Created by Jeremy Dou.
 # Copyright © 2020 Kookoat.com.
 All rights reserved.
 # This Github repository is only for demonstration purposes
+# Please see the PDF file for the Keynote presentation by Jeremy Dou
 # Source Code has been taken down for security purposes

 Sign-in Page (Desktop):